ayushabrol13/UNIX-Client-Server-Socket-Programming/README.md

 - This file contains the client side code.
 - Open another Terminal in the directory where this file is present other than the Terminal in which a Server is running.
-- Compile the file using the command "gcc Client.c -o Client".
+- Compile the file using the command

+        gcc Client.c -o Client

-- Run the file using the command "./Client 127.0.01 5555".
+- Run the file using the command

+        ./Client 127.0.01 5555

 - NOTE - Only run the Client.c File when a particular server is already running.
 - Where ./Client is the argv[0], 127.0.0.1 is the IP address of the server and 5555 is the port number of the server.
 - 127.0.0.1 is passed as argv[1] and 5555 is passed as argv[2].